jorgenbraseth/miniature-workshop/README.md

-# pAInt
+# Miniature Workshop

 ## Description
-pAInt is a comprehensive tool designed for Warhammer and tabletop miniature painters to document, track, and share their painting processes.
+Miniature Workshop is a comprehensive tool designed for Warhammer and tabletop miniature painters to document, track, and share their painting processes.
 The app allows painters to capture their techniques step-by-step with photos and detailed notes, creating a personal reference library and enabling knowledge sharing within the miniature painting community.

 ## Features
 - **Photo Documentation**: Capture high-quality images of your miniatures at each stage of the painting process